England | Scotland | Wales | Northern Ireland | Ireland

 We encourage patients to order their medication online.
 Please ask a member of staff how to register for SystmOnline.

 EPS - The Electronic Prescription Service is a free and easy secure service, which sends your prescription electronically from your doctor's surgery to your chosen pharmacy.
 If you wish to sign up please speak to a member of the Dispensary team.

 Please note the Dispensary will be closed on the second Tuesday of each month from 12 noon - 4.30pm for training purposes.

-The dispensary is very busy in the mornings whilst open surgeries are taking place.
-If you need to speak to a member of staff in the dispensary please ring 01400 281220 after 10:00 and speak to a member of the reception team who will transfer you to a dispensary team member.
+The dispensary is very busy in the mornings so if you need to speak to a member of staff in the dispensary please call 01400 281220 and select Option 1 any time after 10:00am.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.